wzuniga/r-tree/README.md

 # R-tree
-r-tree implementation in c++ core for Linux.
+r-tree implementation in c++ core for Linux and MacOS.

 ## Getting Started
-To run the project you need a Linux OS
+To run the project you need a Linux OS or MacOS.

 ### Prerequisites